Deep Learning for Engineers

 Content

-- Convolutional neural networks (CNNs) and applications in computer vision
+- Convolutional neural networks (CNNs) for computer vision

-- Transformers and applications in neural language processing (NLP)
+- Transformers and applications in natural language processing

 Requirements